rohanmhetar/hft-platform/README.md

 ## Overview

-The **High-Frequency Trading (HFT) Platform** is a cutting-edge trading system designed to execute complex trading strategies with unmatched speed and precision.
+My **High-Frequency Trading (HFT) Platform** is a trading system designed to execute complex trading strategies with unmatched speed and precision.
 This platform seamlessly integrates real-time data acquisition, rigorous backtesting, multi-threaded order execution, advanced predictive modeling, and robust FIX protocol connectivity.
 Leveraging the strengths of both Python and C++, the platform ensures optimal performance, scalability, and adaptability to dynamic market conditions.

 ---